Empowering communities in the defence of watersheds and land resilience.

-To cultivate a unified, community-driven network of watershed stewards, empowered by sustainable government policies, to strengthen ecosystem resilience and ensure the long-term protection and responsible management of the West Kootenay’s water resources.
+We are cultivating a community-driven network of watershed stewards, empowered by sustainable government policies, to strengthen ecosystem resilience and ensure the long-term protection and responsible management of the West Kootenay’s water resources.

 Indigenous Acknowledgment